FidgetCube/CTF_writeups/2021-DEADFACE-CTF/README.md

 # DEADFACE CTF 2021

 ## Summary
-> I competed in this CTF on my own and finished with x points in x place
+> I competed in this CTF on my own and finished with 2,100 points in 197th place
 >
 ## Categories